bmacnaughton/gulp-markers/README.md

 <h4><b><code>.addMarker(tag, re, replace [, opts])</code></b></h4>
 <h4><b><code>.addMarker({tag, re, replace[, opts]})</code></b></h4>

 This method adds a marker to the instance.
 There are two signatures: individual arguments and an object form.
-In the object form each property of the object is identified by the names below.
+In the object form each property of the object is identified by the property names shown.

 ##### tag

 The tag argument identifies this marker.
 It will be passed to the replace function as part of the context object.
+It can also be used to get an array of files in which this marker was found.

 ##### re

 The re argument is a RegExp object or a string that will be used to create a RegExp object.
 This regex is used to find markers in files.
 Groups defined in the regex will be passed to the replace function.
-The 'g' and 'm' flags will always be added for String.match() and RegExp.exec() calls.
+If the argument is a RegExp object only the `source` property is used.

 ##### replace